The Five Most Common Daily Distractions

 I can tell you the system I use when I use it, as I have days when I fall off the plan.

 I do a quick check when I open my computer in the morning.
-If there is nothing pressing or urgent at that moment, I close my email.
+If nothing is pressing or urgent at that moment, I close my email.

-I recheck emails a few hours after that, take care of important emails, and leave all the rest for later.
+I recheck emails a few hours later, take care of important emails, and leave all the rest for later.

 I check back four times throughout the day and leave all others until the end of my work day or in the evening before bed.